abhisheks008/DL-Simplified/Micromobility Lane Recognition using DL/Dataset/README.md

-The Dataset was so messed up so here's an organzied csv file that contains all the image paths and their labels:
+The dataset was so messed up,
+so here's an organzied csv file that contains all the image paths and their labels:

 **Organized_dataset.csv**